Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Results

 \subsection{Qualitative Perceptions}

 To complement the quantitative results, we also invited participants to leave qualitative opinions about their experience with the CA. 114 of 150 participants (76\%) provided some qualitative data.
-An inductive thematic analysis revealed four overarching themes:
+An inductive thematic analysis revealed three overarching themes: